Skip to main content

 Active Shooter Presentations

-UNO has adopted the run, hide, fight system for responding to an active shooter incident, as presented by the Department of Homeland Security.
+UNO has adopted the run, hide, fight system for responding to an active shooter incident, as presented by the U.S. Department of Homeland Security.

 In this one-hour presentation, public safety officers review the tactical options of Run, Hide and Fight by citing actual case studies of incidents, as well as, the university response to these incidents.